Suveen/Test-Repository/README.md

 The following sections are covered:

- -Reading from a file, also called Input File Stream: *ifstream*
+  1. Reading from a file, also called Input File Stream: *ifstream*

- -Writing to a file, also called Output File Stream: *ofstream*
+  2. Writing to a file, also called Output File Stream: *ofstream*

 ##Code
 `#include <iostream>`